Travel Guide for Florence, Italy | Perfect for First-Time Visitors

 Best gelato in Florence

-La Strega Nocciola: the best gelato in Florence that's located in the city center.
-Try the Buontalenti flavor which is a specialty cream of Florence.
+La Strega Nocciola: my favorite gelato spot located in the city center.
+Try the Buontalenti flavor, a specialty cream of Florence.

 I TAKE MY GELATO SERIOUSLY...WHICH IS WHY I WROTE A "TOP 5" POST ON THE BEST GELATO IN FLORENCE.